 How much dietary fiber do we need a day?

 However, most people fail to consume adequate amounts of fiber.
-Average fiber intake for people who follow a standard Western diet is less than half of the recommended dose!
-That’s because fiber is naturally present only in plant-based foods.
+Average fiber intake for people who follow the standard Western diet is less than half of the recommended daily dose!
 Animal products and highly processed foods contain no fiber.

 There isn’t a maximum safe dose of fiber.

 Why do we need to consume foods with fiber every day?